When Jesus saw his mother,

 Gospel of John 19:26-27

 Christianity is the Resurrection Faith.
 Jesus Christ is the heart of Catholic Tradition and Christian Life.
 Jesus of Nazareth revealed to us the mystery of the Father, Son, and Holy Spirit, called the Holy Trinity in the Church.
 We celebrate the Mass or the Divine Liturgy, learn the Ten Commandments and the Eight Beatitudes, read the Bible, and receive the Seven Sacraments.
-In the Mass we share in the one Sacrifice on the Cross of our Lord Jesus Christ, as we await his Second Coming.
+In the Mass we share in the one Sacrifice on the Cross of our Lord Jesus Christ as we await his Second Coming.
 The Eucharist is a Memorial of Our Lord's Last Supper.
 In the Eucharist the Church is as it were at the foot of the Cross with Mary, united with the offering and intercession of Christ.
-Receiving Holy Communion with others during the Sacrifice of the Mass brings unity of the Church, the Body of Christ.
+Receiving Holy Communion with others during the Liturgy brings unity of the Church, the Body of Christ.

-We learned in the Baltimore Catechism that the reason God made us was to know, love, and serve him in this world and be with him forever in the next.
+God made us to know, love, and serve him in this world and be with him forever in the next.
 Three of our favorite prayers are the Lord's Prayer, the Our Father, the Hail Mary (or Ave Maria), and the Rosary.
 The Our Father is the prayer of hope given to us by Jesus himself in the Sermon on the Mount, recorded in the Gospel of Matthew (6:9-13).
 The Scriptural basis for the Hail Mary is from the Gospel of Luke (1:26-42).
 The Blessed Virgin Mary is the Mother of Jesus Christ, the Son of God (Mark 1:1, Acts 9:20, Romans 1:4).
 As Jesus is both God and man, Mary is the Mother of God (Luke 1:43).
-Her intercessory role in the second part of the prayer is based on her mediation at the wedding feast of Cana, recorded in the Gospel of John (2:1-12).
-The Rosary is a Biblical account of the life of Jesus Christ, Mary, and the Holy Spirit.
+Her intercessory role in the second part of the prayer is based on her mediation at the wedding feast of Cana, recorded in the Gospel of John (2:1-11).
+The Rosary is a Marian prayer depicting events in the life of Jesus Christ, Mary, and the Holy Spirit.

 Mary serves as the perfect example of motherhood for our modern world.